 Within eight calendar days after receiving the report from the Investigator, the Provost will provide a written notice to the Complainant (Complainant Notice) concerning the outcome of the investigation.
 The Complainant Notice shall state that an investigation was performed, the outcome of the investigation, and any remedies provided to the Complainant.
 In order to maintain privacy rights, the Provost is not required to disclose every detail about the nature of any corrective action taken against the Accused.
-However, for complainats of discrimination, harassment, intimidation, or retaliation, the Complainant Notice will include the consequences imposed on the Accused that relate directly to the subject of the complaint, such as requiring that the Accused stay away from the Complainant, prohibiting the Accused from attending school for a period of time, or transferring the Accused to other classes or another school.
+However, for complainant Notice will include the consequences imposed on the Accused that relate directly to the subject of the complainant, such as requiring that the Accused stay away from the Complainant, prohibiting the Accused to other classes or another school.